dcellison/phi/markdown/phonotactics.md

 ### parts of speech

-* these words will be used for everything else in the language, like particles, pronouns, or prepositions.
+these words are used for everything else in the language, like particles, pronouns, or prepositions.

 `[F][D]`
 ```